 Are you ready for the biggest prize in cinema, movie lovers?
 We know we are.
-The 94th Academy Awards, or the Oscars for short, is coming our way on March 27.
-The nominations are in, with some big names on the list, so we know it is going to be one hell of an event.
+The 95th Academy Awards, or the Oscars for short, is coming our way on March 12.
+The nominations are in, with some big names on the list, so we know it will be one hell of an event.

 And while actors, directors, cinematographers, writers, and celebrities will gather at The Dolby Theater for the occasion, the rest of us will be watching from home.
 US broadcasting network ABC will televise the event, which will also be available on the ABC website and app for free.